air conditioning Policy

 - Documentation (on official physician and/or medical facility’s letterhead) from their medical practitioner indicating the medical need for air conditioning, including the Doctor’s signature and contact information.

-- This can be mailed or faxed to the Office of Residence Life & Housing.
+- This can be emailed to the Housing Office at firstname.lastname@example.org

 - The AC unit must be 110 volts, limited to 3500 BTU, and in good condition if not new.